f5devcentral/f5-agility-labs-big-iq/docs/class4/module1/lab_section4.rst

 .. image:: _media/image25.png

 Click on the **Management, LTM, ASM, AFM, SSM** link under **Services** column.
-This will load the device's services menus.
+This will load the device's services menus (the *Importing Services* task may still be running).
 Scroll through the list and see that LTM (ADC services), ASM (WAF), AFM (Firewall) and SSM (Shared Security, which is a management module) services are enabled.
 BIG-IQ allows you to specify which modules on the BIG-IP are managed by the CM; we've selected all the modules we're provisioning.

 .. image:: _media/image26.png